MicrosoftDocs/cloud-adoption-framework/docs/migrate/expanded-scope/sql-migration.md

 ms.subservice: migrate
 ---

-# Accelerate migration by migrating an instance of SQL Server
+# Accelerate migration by migrating multiple databases or entire SQL Servers

 Migrating entire SQL Server instances can accelerate workload migration efforts.
 The following guidance expands the scope of the [Azure migration guide](../azure-migration-guide/index.md) by migrating an instance of SQL Server outside of a workload-focused migration effort.
 This approach can seed the migration of multiple workloads with a single data-platform migration.
 Most of the effort required in this scope expansion occurs during the prerequisites, assessment, migration, and optimization processes of a migration effort.